Aliases for BRD3 Gene

 GeneCards Summary for BRD3 Gene

 BRD3 (Bromodomain Containing 3) is a Protein Coding gene.
 Diseases associated with BRD3 include Infant Botulism and Foodborne Botulism.
-GO annotations related to this gene include chromatin binding and lysine-acetylated histone binding.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and lysine-acetylated histone binding.
 An important paralog of this gene is BRD2.

 UniProtKB/Swiss-Prot for BRD3 Gene

-Binds hyperacetylated chromatin and plays a role in the regulation of transcription, probably by chromatin remodeling and interaction with transcription factors.
+Chromatin reader that recognizes and binds hyperacetylated chromatin and plays a role in the regulation of transcription, probably by chromatin remodeling and interaction with transcription factors (PubMed:18406326, PubMed:27105114).
 Regulates transcription by promoting the binding of the transcription factor GATA1 to its targets (By similarity).
-Regulates transcription of the CCND1 gene.

 Bromodomains (BRDs) are epigenetic reader domains that selectively recognize acetylated lysine residues on the tails of histone proteins, and are the only known protein modules that can target acetylated lysine residues.